expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 filters are not perfect.
 The reason we love them as subscribers is the same reason we hate them as senders; they are very protective of the inbox.
 And for all of the good they do, we usually only notice them when they block our email campaigns.
-It's painful to see our hard work end up in the spam folder.
+It&apos;s painful to see our hard work end up in the spam folder.
 We all want our email to get delivered.
 To get past spam filters you must first understand what they do.